jarojasag/lac_decarbonization/docs/source/mathdoc_afolu.rst

 Integrated Land Use Model and Assumptions
 =========================================

-The **MODELNAMEHERE** does not calculate a general equilibrium for land use demand.
+SISEPUEDE does not calculate a general equilibrium for land use demand.
 Instead, land use is specified as a policy that is adjusted based on demand for livestock (which modifies the area of grassland available) and crops.
 A rule-based approach is to reallocate land at each time step in response to changing demands.
 This ruleset is described below.

 .. note::
    Non-grazing livestock--including pigs and chickens--are assumed to be produced endogenously independently of land use.